datacarpentry/OpenRefine-ecology-lesson/episodes/03-numbers.md

 ## Scatterplot facet

 Now that we have multiple columns representing numbers, we can see how they relate to one another using the scatterplot facet.
-Select a numeric column, for example `recordID`, and use the pulldown menu to > `facet` > `Scatterplot facet`.
+Select a numeric column, for example `recordID`, and use the pulldown menu to > `Facet` > `Scatterplot facet`.
 A new window called `Scatterplot Matrix` will appear.
 There are squares for each pair of numeric columns organized in an upper right triangle.
 Each square has little dots for the cell values from each row.

 > ## Exercise
 >